JRMurr/JRMurr.github.io/data/blog/building-typescript-node-apps-with-nix.md

 **node2nix Pros**

-- Simple to follow build process
+- Simple to follow the build process
 - Somewhat easy to customize
 - Has support for custom registries/private git repos